Bathroom Business Part 2: What To Do About Bloating and Farting + Super Easy Instant Pot Lentils

 1. Plant fiber is the number one food to grow a good gut garden.

 Onions, garlic, leeks, lentils, celery, asparagus and artichokes are all fantastic for the gut and are considered prebiotics.
-The indigestible plant fiber of these foods aren’t well broken down in the small intestine so it continues into the colon where it gets fermented and turned into food for our gut bacteria.
+The indigestible plant fiber of these foods aren’t well broken down in the small intestines, so it continues into the colon where it gets fermented and turned into food for our gut bacteria.
 This helps our good gut bacteria thrive and multiply.

 So even though these are the foods that make you fart in the beginning, these are the same foods that help you eventually fart less.
 So keep eating them – the more fiber filled plant foods you eat, the better equipped your bod will be at handling them.
 My Plant Fueled Meal Plans are packed with prebiotic foods on a weekly basis.
 Follow along and your gut garden will grow like wild.
 Not a great visual – I realize.
 Today’s recipe is also a prebiotic party.

 2. Slowly add fiber into your diet.

 It might be too late, but if you don’t eat like a rabbit yet, start with one big salad a day with lots of different veggies.
 Do this for a week and then add in some beans every other day.
 Do that for a week and then add in some whole grains.
 It’s not harmful to go from no fiber to a ton of fiber in one go, but you will have less booty bombs and plant baby bumps if you introduce it slowly into your diet.

 3. Eat slowly and chew your food really damn well.